nodejs/node/doc/api/esm.md

 If you run `node --experimental-loader ./import-map-loader.js main.js` the output will be `some module!`.

-## Resolution algorithm
+## Default resolution and loading algorithm

 ### Features

-The resolver has the following properties:
+The default resolver has the following properties:

 * FileURL-based resolution as is used by ES modules
-* Support for builtin module loading
 * Relative and absolute URL resolution
 * No default extensions
 * No folder mains
 * Bare specifier package resolution lookup through node\_modules
 * Does not fail on unknown extensions or protocols

+The default loader has the following properties

+* Support for builtin module loading via `node:` URLs
+* Support for "inline" module loading via `data:` URLs
+* Support for `file:` module loading
+* Fails on any other URL protocol
+* Fails on unknown extensions for `file:` loading (supports only `.cjs`, `.js`, and `.mjs`)

-### Resolver algorithm
+### Default resolver algorithm

 The algorithm to load an ES module specifier is given through the **ESM\_RESOLVE** method below.
 It returns the resolved URL for a